dhan112099/NodeGraph_PMI/README.md

 }
 ```

-In above code snippets, types in _NodeTypes are pre-defined nodes I have been created.
+In above code snippets, types in _NodeTypes are pre-defined nodes that I have created.
 The mechanism is simple.
 While iterating _NodeTypes, get NodeAttribute attribute from each type.
 NodeAttribute contains appearances info of the node, among them, select "Header" field and set it as Header of MenuItem.
 And pass node's type to CommandParameter.
 It is to create a node with the type, when we click the menu item. _ContextMenuLocation is used for position of the node that will be created.

 Now, you can see ContextMenu when you click mouse right button.

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/FlowChart_ContextMenu_Open.png)

-What will happen, if you click "Create AutoOutputFlow" item.
+What will happen if you click "Create AutoOutputFlow" item?
 Let's find out.

 ```cs
 "NodeGraphSamples/MainWindow.xaml.cs"